VATSIM-CARIBBEAN/policy.vatcar.net/Personnel Policies/Visiting Controllers.md

 order: 80
 ---

-**NOTAM**
+!!!
+NOTAM
 Effective 10 March 2024, All VATCAR visiting controllers must hold an S3 rating or higher.
 Current S1/S2 visiting controllers have until 1 June 2024 to obtain an S3 rating in order to retain visiting status within VATCAR.
+!!!

 **Visiting Requirements:**